SHADOW-HUNTER100/Humaniod-Agentic-Textbook-1/Textbook/docs/docs/modules/module-4-vla-integration.md

 - Multimodal perception (vision + language)
 - Natural interaction pipelines

-For detailed specification, see the [full specification](../specs/6-vla-integration/spec.md).
+For detailed implementation, see the corresponding chapters in this module.